MISSION, VISION & GUIDING PRINCIPLES

 The Satell Institute has two primary missions:

 As a Think Tank, we provide extensive contemporary research and resources, including case studies, articles, and publications on CSR from leading academic scholars, nonprofits, and the corporate world.
-There will also soon be a dedicated journal.
 This scholarship offers organizations the information, data, workable strategies and opportunities corporations need to more efficiently accomplish the greater good they seek.
-It will also foster corporate partnering with nonprofits whose mission they find compatible
+It will also foster corporate partnering with nonprofits whose mission they find compatible.

 As a Do Tank, the Satell Institute will actively engage and encourage corporations in CSR initiatives.
 The Satell Institute will serve as a catalyst for developing fresh models for corporate giving, including partnering with accomplished specialized nonprofits of their choice, based on experience that advances the goals of both the corporation and the nonprofit.
 Through scholarly and popular publications, as well as multiple media resources, the Satell Institute will help foster a national conversation aimed at embedding the obligation to improve society into each corporation’s plan and mission.